Louis Agassiz: United States

 Agassiz continued his lectures for the Lowell Institute.
 In succeeding years, he gave lectures on "Ichthyology" (1847–1848), "Comparative Embryology" (1848–1849), "Functions of Life in Lower Animals" (1850–1851), "Natural History" (1853–1854), "Methods of Study in Natural History" (1861–1862), "Glaciers and the Ice Period" (1864–1865), "Brazil" (1866–1867), and "Deep Sea Dredging" (1869–1870).
 In 1850, he had married Elizabeth Cabot Cary, who later wrote introductory books about natural history and a lengthy biography of her husband after he had died.

 Agassiz served as a nonresident lecturer at Cornell University while he was also on faculty at Harvard.
 In 1852, he accepted a medical professorship of comparative anatomy at Charlestown, Massachusetts, but he resigned in two years.
 From then on, Agassiz's scientific studies dropped off, but he became one of the best-known scientists in the world.
 By 1857, Agassiz was so well-loved that his friend Henry Wadsworth Longfellow wrote "The Fiftieth Birthday of Agassiz" in his honor and read it at a dinner given for Agassiz by the Saturday Club in Cambridge.
 Agassiz's own writing continued with four (of a planned 10) volumes of Natural History of the United States, published from 1857 to 1862.
 He also published a catalog of papers in his field, Bibliographia Zoologiae et Geologiae, in four volumes between 1848 and 1854.

+In 1863, Agassiz was among the founding members of the National Academy of Sciences, established by an act of the United States Congress to provide scientific advice to the federal government.

 Stricken by ill health in the 1860s, Agassiz resolved to return to the field for relaxation and to resume his studies of Brazilian fish.
 In April 1865, he led the Thayer Expedition to Brazil.
-While there, he commissioned two photographers, Augusto Stahl and Georges Leuzinger, to accompany the expedition and produce somatological images of Indigenous people and enslaved Africans and Black people.
+While there, he commissioned two photographers, Augusto Stahl and George Leuzinger, to accompany the expedition and produce somatological images of Indigenous people and enslaved Africans and Black people.
 After his return in August 1866, an account of the expedition, A Journey in Brazil, was published in 1868.
 In December 1871, he made a second eight-month excursion, known as the Hassler expedition under the command of Commander Philip Carrigan Johnson (the brother of Eastman Johnson) and visited South America on its southern Atlantic and Pacific Seaboards.
 The ship explored the Magellan Strait, which drew the praise of Charles Darwin.

 Following the establishment of the first U.S. Society for the Prevention of Cruelty to Animals in New York City in 1866, Agassiz was called on to help settle disputes about animal behavior.
-He deemed the way turtles were shipped caused them suffering, while P.T.
-Barnum argued with Agassiz' support that his snakes would eat only live animals.
+He deemed the way turtles were shipped caused them suffering, while P. T. Barnum argued with Agassiz' support that his snakes would eat only live animals.